How to Travel on a Budget With These Eight Resources

 - When hotels can’t book all of their rooms, they offer them at deeply discounted rates.
 The app Hotel Tonight presents heavily discounted, last-minute deals at many high-end hotels.

-- If you’re after a serious bargain, take a look into CouchSurfing, a site that puts you in touch with locals you can stay with for free as a sort of cultural exchange.
+- If you’re after a serious bargain, take a look into CouchSurfing, a site that puts you in touch with locals you can stay with for as a sort of cultural exchange.

-- Looking to stay for free on a gorgeous organic farm?
+- Looking to stay for on a gorgeous organic farm?
 WorkAway or Wwoof International are sites that let you stay with a local family in exchange for roughly five hours of farm work every day.

 6. Take budget ground transportation